 There are several ways to add photos to your page:

 Why might you need to add a photo to the content area instead of using the Photo Gallery option?
 One reason could be that you don't have a large enough photo to use the Photo Gallery feature.
-Another could be adding photos to a staff contact page.
+Another could be adding images that are referenced directly in the text.

-The optional feature box appears at the top of the page in the desktop format.
-You must enter photos for this feature to work right.
+The optional feature box appears at the top of the page.
+You must enter photos for this feature to look right.
 Large horizontal images work best for this space.
-If your image is too large, the CMS will prompt you to crop the image when you Save and Publish the page.
-See the How do I add a feature box? page for details on using this feature space.
+If your image is too large, the CMS will prompt you to crop the image when you save the page.
+See the How do I add a Page Feature page for details on using this feature space.

 Note: In the mobile and tablet view, the rollover text appears on top of the screened back image.
 Since over 25% of our general site traffic comes via mobile devices, it's important to always consider how the pages we're developing will look on mobile devices.

 Content blocks appear at the bottom of the page, below the page content.
 These color boxes of text CAN have an image at the top of them, as seen on the library landing page.
 As with other specified photo spaces in the CMS, the photo will be cropped horizontally.
 The minimum image size is 402 x 260.
 However, the flexible content block callout does NOT have to have an image to function or look correct.

 Images uploaded into a flexible content block callout are only available on that particular page in that particular page element.
 However, users can also opt to browse existing web server folders to use a previously uploaded image for this page element, or to upload an image that can be used on this page as well as others.

 As always, any images used in this or other spaces must be used with permission.
 Neither our nonprofit status as an educational institution nor attributing the source of borrowed images exempts us from copyright law.